ybbh/mududb.document/README.md

 The workflow at `.github/workflows/docs.yml` builds the final static HTML and publishes only generated artifacts.

-The workflow publishes generated HTML to `https://github.com/mududb/docs`.
+The workflow publishes generated HTML to the `docs` directory in `https://github.com/mududb/mududb.github.io`.

 Configure these repository variables/secrets in the documentation repository:

-- Secret `PAGES_DEPLOY_TOKEN`: GitHub token with write access to `mududb/docs`.
+- Secret `PAGES_DEPLOY_TOKEN`: GitHub token with write access to `mududb/mududb.github.io`.

-The workflow publishes `build/html` into the root of `mududb/docs`.
+The workflow publishes `build/html` into `docs/` in `mududb/mududb.github.io`.
 Source files from this repository are not published.
 Publishing is manual: run the workflow with `command=publish`.
 Pushes to `main` run the build job only.

 ## Manual Release Checklist